-Diabetes, especially type-2 diabetes, is a common chronic illness that occurs when the pancreas, an organ located behind your stomach, fails to produce enough insulin.
+Diabetes, especially type 2 diabetes, is a common chronic illness that occurs when the pancreas, an organ located behind your stomach, fails to produce enough insulin.
 This, in turn, affects your body’s ability to utilize blood sugar, or glucose, and convert it into energy.

-The Link Between Oral Health and Type-2 Diabetes
+The Link Between Oral Health and Type 2 Diabetes

-According to the American Diabetes Association, people with type-2 diabetes have a higher risk of developing gingivitis and gum disease.
+According to the American Diabetes Association, people with type 2 diabetes have a higher risk of developing gingivitis and gum disease.

-Type-2 diabetes is also associated with an increased risk of thrush, a form of fungal infection.
+Type 2 diabetes is also associated with an increased risk of thrush, a form of fungal infection.
 Uncontrolled blood sugar can also lower your mouth’s saliva production and cause a drier mouth.
 It can increase the likelihood of developing mouth ulcers and dental cavities.

-Gum ailments associated with diabetes don’t always cause prominent symptoms.
+Gum diseases associated with diabetes don’t always cause prominent symptoms.
 Therefore, it’s important for an individual to keep regular dentist appointments.
 If you have been experiencing the following symptoms, contact your doctor right away:

 - Bleeding gums (which may occur while you are brushing or flossing your teeth).